 Our varied training days cover several access aspects at different levels, so whether you’re a complete beginner or an avid access supporter, there’s something to suit you.

-Training is essential for BHS Access and Bridleways Officers; however, members of the BHS, BHS Equestrian Access Groups, British Riding Clubs and British Driving Society would find the information useful, as well members of the public interested in rights of way.
+Training is essential for BHS Access and Bridleways Officers; however, members of the BHS, BHS Equestrian Access Groups, British Riding Clubs, Pony Club and British Driving Society would find the information useful, as well members of the public interested in rights of way.

 Training is £10 for members of the public, and a discounted rate of £5 to members of the groups listed above.